 Enforcement Attorney

-"He’s not paying child support", or "she won’t let me see the kids" is something I hear a lot.
+“He’s not paying child support”, or “she won’t let me see the kids” is something I hear a lot.
 What can be done?
 Sometimes, a calm conversation can straighten things out.
 Sometimes you need to start an Enforcement.
 What can I enforce?
-There are basically two things that can be enforced. almost all of these are either the enforcement of visitation and child support.
+The two things that are most often enforced are visitation and child support.

 Child Support